Ed Maruyama: From Brazil To Nunavut

 Do you find life expensive in Canada compared to your home country?

 Very VERY expensive, but I live in Iqaluit, Nunavut.
-We are in another planet… I don’t find it fair to compare prices, because we make a living earning Canadian dollars, spending in Canadian dollars, so I don’t think it’s simply a matter of “buying stuff” with a different currency.
+We are on another planet… I don’t find it fair to compare prices, because we make a living earning Canadian dollars, and spending in Canadian dollars, so I don’t think it’s simply a matter of “buying stuff” with a different currency.

-Are you planning to apply for Canadian citizenship when you will meet the requirements?
+Are you planning to apply for Canadian citizenship when you meet the requirements?

 Yes, I’ll be applying when I meet the requirements, which will be probably sometime next year.